Pierre Gaspard Chaumette: Downfall

-Chaumette's ultra-radical ideas on the economy, society and religion set him at odds with Maximilien Robespierre and the powerful circle around him.
+Chaumette's ultra-radical ideas on the economy, society and religion set him at odds with Maximilien Robespierre, the powerful circle around him and other "moderate" Montagnards.
 Soon, official opinion began to turn against Chaumette and the like-minded Hébertists.
-In September 1793, Robespierre made a speech denouncing dechristianisation as aristocratic and immoral.
+In September 1793, Robespierre, who was a Deist, made a speech denouncing dechristianisation as aristocratic and immoral.
 Fabre d'Églantine, himself under suspicion, produced a report for the Committee of Public Safety, alleging Chaumette's involvement in an anti-government plot, revealed by Chabot, although Chabot had never named Chaumette himself.

 In the early spring of 1794, Chaumette increasingly became target of allegations that he was a counterrevolutionary.
 Hébert and his associates planned an armed uprising to overthrow Robespierre, but Chaumette, along with fellow sans-culotte leader François Hanriot, refused to take part.
 When the Hébertists were arrested on 4 March, Chaumette was originally spared, but on 13 March he too was arrested.
 The other Hébertists were executed with their leader Jacques Hébert on 24 March 1794, but Chaumette was held in prison until found guilty of taking part in the prison plot at Luxembourg Palace.
 He was sentenced to death on the morning of 13 April and guillotined that same afternoon.
 Also executed was his unlikely group of co-conspirators including Lucile Desmoulins, wife of the recently executed Camille Desmoulins, Françoise Hebert, wife of the recently executed Hébert, Gobel, former Bishop of Paris, Arthur Dillon and an assortment of other prisoners of various types.

-Radical philosophy

 Pierre-Gaspard Chaumette's legacy mainly consists of his ultra-radical philosophies that were regarded as excessive even by his colleagues.
-Especially his convictions on the uselessness of religion were frowned upon by deist Robespierre and most other "moderate" Montagnards and they ultimately led to his execution.